alisharifi01/xss-cleaner-filter-laravel/README.md

 Laravel XSS FILTER
 ===========

-This package add ana dditional filter to prevent xss attack.
+This package add an additional filter to prevent xss attack.

 ### Installation